leandroandrade/websocket-chat/README.md

 English Details
 ------------
-Tomcat: just enable javax.websocket-api lib in pom.xml
+Tomcat: just enable javax.websocket-api lib in pom.xml.
-Jboss: enable jboss-websocket-api_1.0_spec lib in pom.xml and need to use files into configurations-jboss folder
+Jboss: enable jboss-websocket-api_1.0_spec lib in pom.xml and need to use files into configurations-jboss folder.

 * Copy files into configurations-jboss folder to "bin" folder into JBoss
 * Access the folder 'bin' by console with JBoss running and execute the commands below: